purathoot/Expense-Tracker/README.md

 - [Composer](https://getcomposer.org/) - For managing PHP dependencies.
 - [MySQL](https://www.mysql.com/) - (v8.0) For database management.

+- Make file not handle instalation you have to do the following things manually
+- Create a new file .env and copy .env.example content to .env
 - composer install
 - php bin/console doctrine:migrations:migrate --no-interaction
+- php bin/console cache:clear
 - php -S 127.0.0.1:8000 -t public   or setup virtual host and run